cbrands/capstone-mlnd/capstone_report.md

 This resulted in the following plot:
 ![](figures/image_sizes.png "Average size for each plant species")

 We see a large difference in average image size between the species, ranging from less than 100.000 pixels to 700.000 pixels (width * height).
 For most species this is not a problem as the models classified them correctly anyway.
 But most importantly the images of Black grass are on average more than two times the size of the Loose Silky-bent.
-As the models struggled to separate these two species it may be needed to take the real sizes of the plants into account if the suggestions for improvements below do give better results.
+As the models struggled to separate these two species it may be needed to take the real sizes of the plants into account if the suggestions for improvements below do not give better results.

 ### Reflection
 This project was executed in the following steps.